skovy/skovy.dev/content/blog/design-system-principles/index.md

 set of principles so the system evolves along a predictable, sustainable path.

 At the core, I believe there are a set of shared principles that can help guide any design system.
-These principles that are distilled from my experience and a snapshot of my current understanding of what leads to a successful design system.
+These principles are distilled from my experience and a snapshot of my current understanding of what leads to a successful design system.